Vantaa: Ancient history

 Remains of an ancient rectangular dwelling dating to 6700 to 6500 BCE have been discovered in Brunaberg in Vantaa.
 At the time, the dwelling was located at the seashore near the mouth of the Keravanjoki river.
 The dwelling had been used for decades, apparently mostly in wintertime.
 A graveyard-like dwelling dating to the Mesolithic has been discovered in Jönsas, which was located at the mouth of a seaside bay at the time.
 In the Stone Age, people in Vantaa sought their food mostly from the sea.
 Seals were an important quarry, but remains of harbour porpoises have also been found at the numerous Neolithic dwelling sites at Jokiniemi.
 Remains of permanent dwellings found from Stenkulla in Hakkila date from the same period.

 There are considerably many findings from the Comb Ceramic culture in Vantaa.
 Many ancient clay figures representing humans have been found in Jokiniemi in Vantaa.
 They have been estimated to be of various ages from 5300 to 5500 years old.
 During the typical Comb Ceramic time, large amounts of flint were brought to Finland from the south and southeast, which was made into blades and points, as well as amber.
 The Comb Ceramic era humans also knew how to use bows and arrows as weapons.

 Iron Age history in Vantaa is not very well known, but the entire Uusimaa area was still a sparsely populated backland of Tavastia at the end of the Iron Age.
 The most researched Iron Age dwelling in Vantaa is located at the same site as the earlier Stone Age dwellings of Jönsas and Palmu.
 Remains of Morby ceramics have been discovered at these sites, and iron slag has also been discovered in Jönsas.
 Remains of fireplaces dating to the Iron Age have also been researched in Jönsas.
-Remains of dwellings dating to the 10th century have been discovered in Gubbacka in Länsisalmi as well as remains of smithies from the 12th and 13th centuries.
+Remains of dwellings dating to the 10th century have been discovered in Gubbacka in Länsisalmi as well as remains of ironworking sites from the 12th and 13th centuries.

-Information about ancient villages located in the Vantaa area can be found from concentration of soil visible in palynological analysis as well as retroactive reasoning based on nomenclature and historical documents.
+Information about ancient villages located in the Vantaa area can be found in concentration of soil visible in palynological analysis as well as retroactive reasoning based on nomenclature and historical documents.
 According to historian Saulo Kepsu, Finnish population has spread from Tavastia to the Helsinki and Vantaa area in the 11th to 14th centuries, possibly even earlier.
 The Tavastians had fishing places and other pleasure grounds in the area.